olegbevz/FileSort/README.md

 **FileCheck**

-FileCheck is a simple utility for line order check or file format check
+FileCheck is a simple utility for line order check or file format check.

 *Command line example:*